WillJames476/Project-Basic/README.md

   - todolist application of the repo
   - can add / remove tasks
   - expects inputs and produce output
   - other users can alter an account list as long as he/she  has communication line to that user

-  * availabale commands
-  - --help [no-args] shows all availaba commands
-  - --add [string1, string2, string,3 string4] adds a task to the list (task name, task month, task date,         date     increment)
-  - --delete [string1] deletes all task of the gien name (task name)
-  - --deletesp [string1, string2,string3] delete task of given name, date, and month (task name, task month, task date)
-  - --view [no-args] view the user's task list

 * Chats (executable to handler as /chat)
   - can chat with other registered users of this program as long as you are